taranjeet/greb/README.md

 ===============

 This python package finds the meaning for a word.
-It also lists the sentences, synonyms and antonymns for a given word.
+It also lists the sentences, synonyms and antonyms for a given word.

 Install
 =======